-I was sorely tempted to create a road trip map or many maps that my visitors could click on to get a custom trip, but when I started to try to do this I realized that there are just too many places to see in the U.S. to just pick a few, too many different personalities that would be looking for different things from their road trip, and too many variables that would affect whether a road trip map I created would even work for people, such as time constraints that would make such a route impossible.
+I was sorely tempted to create a road trip map or many maps that my visitors could click on to get a custom trip, but when I started to try to do this I realized that there are just too many places to see in the U.S. to just pick a few, too many different personalities that would be looking for different things from their road trip, and too many variables that would effect whether a road trip map I created would even work for people, such as time constraints that would make such a route impossible.

 The kind of road trip map that’s really going to work for you is one that you create yourself.
 But, you ask, how do I do that?
-Well, the answer came to me recently when I was planning a road trip for my husband and I up the coast from NC to CT for a visit home.
+Well, the answer came to me recently when I was planning a road trip for my husband and me up the coast from NC to CT for a visit home.

 As you would guess, I wanted to make it a real road trip and spend as little time on the highways as possible while checking out new places and any attractions that appealed to us along our route.
 So, I was doing my usual mapping routine with all of the websites I use open on my computer and my guidebooks scattered around me when my husband, Ash, said, “Why don’t you write about how you create a road trip map?”